 A good microfoam is like wet paint.
 It’s velvety and silky smooth.
 It’s dense and contains little to no air, making it the perfect milk for pouring deep into a cup to produce striking latte art.

-Steamed milk uses pressurised steam to heat the milk up and develop a texture at the same time.
+Steamed milk uses pressurized steam to heat the milk up and develop a texture at the same time.
 To get nerdy about it: steamed milk heats up the sugars in milk and breaks down the fat.
 As the steaming process occurs, air bubbles form within the milk on a uniform basis, making a layer of microfoam that creates that silky texture.

 How to make microfoam

-To create microfoam, place your steam wand in the milk and turn it on.
+To create a microfoam, place your steam wand in the milk and turn it on.
 You’ll want to generate a whirlwind effect for the milk, and you’ll want to keep one hand on your milk jug to gauge temperature effectively.
 Oftentimes, overheated milk will mean more air in your milk, and consequently, less velvety milk.

 It’s this microfoam that means baristas can pour a balanced and even coffee, producing pretty patterns, rosettas and hearts alike.